Rochester's Victoria Brewery (Ottawa), 1829-1900 (Part 1: 1829-65)

 Ottawa Citizen – Nov.
 7, 1984.

-"One of [John Sr.'s] enterprises was supplying Col. John By's commissariat with "victuals and spirits" for the men engaged in building the Rideau Canal" [Ottawa Journal - May 24, 1969]
+"One of [John Rochester Sr.'s] enterprises was supplying Col. John By's commissariat with "victuals and spirits" for the men engaged in building the Rideau Canal."
+[Ottawa Journal - May 24, 1969]

 Chaudière Falls, from Bytown, July 1838.
 Victoria Island (aka Asinabka) middle-left, front (Chaudière Island tucks in behind).
 (A section of the bridge got washed out around this time.)

-The founding of Rochester's (original) brewery is pegged as having been in 1829.
-John Sr. clearly got much assistance in the endeavor from his then-15 year-old son, James (who caught the brewery-business-bug as a result).
+As mentioned, the founding of Rochester's (original) brewery was in 1829.
+John Sr. clearly got much assistance in the endeavor from his then-15 year-old son, James, who subsequently caught the brewery-business-bug.

-Then, in 1830, the Rochesters left Bytown!
-In 1831, however, John Sr. returned, along with an elder son, likely James, and a daughter.
-His wife Barbara and the rest of their sizable brood re-joined them in 1833.
+Then, one year later, in *1830, the Rochesters reportedly left Bytown!
+In *1831, however, John Sr. returned, along with an elder son, likely James, and a daughter.
+His wife Barbara and the rest of their sizable brood re-joined them in *1833. [*Per "Prominent Men of Canada," 1892]

 So what happened to the burgeoning 'brewery' when they skipped town?
 I have no idea!
 Further, there is absolutely no sign of it in the 1830s from my research, nor in the 1840s (other than James' confirmed re-launch year of 1847).
 Did it only initially last the one year, 1829-30?
 Maybe!